Listen to this article.

 You display empathy, provide support, and build relationship when you acknowledge the effect this process has on parents and how the diagnosis has changed their vision for the future.
 A birth plan is a tool designed to help parents reframe what the birth experience will and can be like for them.
 When you help them think through their wishes and priorities, you are helping them make sense of a series of complicated and devastating decisions.
 Not only are you helping them weigh their options and encouraging them to do some research, you are showing them that they still have the right and ability to parent, make memories as a family, and be present in the most precious moments with their child.

 Throughout the pregnancy and the process of creating their birth plan, you can establish and foster an environment of support by inviting parents to ask questions, seek insight, and discuss their birth plan in a care conference setting.
 By including parents in meetings with the professionals on their care team, you both empower parents and ensure that every member of the team is on the same page and aware of the wishes expressed by the parents.
-When the care team and parents both play an active role in the creation and implementation of a birth and care plan, parents feel both validated and open to the differing opinions, important insights, and expertise offered by the professionals providing them care.
+When the care team and parents both play an active role in the creation and implementation of a birth plan, parents feel both validated and open to the differing opinions, important insights, and expertise offered by the professionals providing them care.
 This process also allows you, as the providers, to set clear and supportive expectations by encouraging your patient to hold their birth plan with a loose grip while also promising to do everything you can to provide them with the experience and memories they are hoping for.

 “When you help them think through their wishes and priorities, you are helping them make sense of a series of complicated and devastating decisions.
 Not only are you helping them weigh their options and encouraging them to do some research, you are showing them that they still have the right and ability to parent, make memories as a family, and be present in the most precious moments with their child.”